Nimble Freelancer

 Connecting a backup router to a primary router via Ethernet wire is the simplest way to utilize the 2nd router as an extender.
 The design and language used for router settings and functions might vary on different routers, but the main setup instructions are as follows:

-• On your old router, update the firmware.
+• Update the firmware on your old router.
 If you haven’t used your old internet router in quite a while, it may be time to replace it to increase internet connectivity and safety.

 • Connect your main internet router’s Ethernet port to an Ethernet cable.